bobbycomet/Appify/README.md

 If you have tried to turn Firefox into a PWA launcher before, you have probably run into userChrome.css.
 It is the traditional approach for hiding the browser chrome and making Firefox look more like a standalone app.
 The problem is that it is fragile.
 Firefox updates frequently change the internal structure of the UI, and userChrome.css edits that worked perfectly last month can silently break, leaving you with a weird-looking, broken window and no obvious way to fix it.

 Appify does not use userChrome.css by default.
-This is a purely opt-in feature.
-It defaults to the basic UI, unless cloud gaming, it uses Firefox's `--kiosk` (see cloud gaming section below) flag combined with isolated profile directories and a pre-configured `user.js` file that Appify writes automatically.
+It is a purely opt-in feature available under Firefox Advanced Options when Firefox is selected.
+By default, Appify uses Firefox's `--kiosk` flag (for cloud gaming) or a standard window combined with isolated profile directories and a pre-configured `user.js` file that Appify writes automatically.
 Each app gets its own Firefox profile with startup telemetry disabled, the homepage locked to your app's URL, and all first-run UI suppressed.
 The profile is fully isolated from your regular Firefox, so your main browser, bookmarks, and history are never touched.

 This approach is stable across Firefox updates because it uses documented, supported Firefox features rather than internal CSS hooks.

+> **Note on userChrome.css:** This is an advanced and fragile feature — not because of anything Appify does, but because of how Firefox itself works. userChrome.css can break with any Firefox update that changes the internal UI structure.
+If you use it, Appify has no control over whether it remains functional after a Firefox update.
+It is opt-in only and safe to ignore entirely.

 ---